thejohnlima/LMStorage/README.md

  </a>
 </p>

-💾 **LMStorage** is a framework which reduces the complexity of managing a persistent layer.
+💾 **LMStorage** is a lightweight Swift framework that simplifies persistent storage and leverages the power of Codable for seamless data serialization and deserialization.
+It reduces boilerplate and streamlines the management of your app’s data layer.

 ## ❗️Requirements